pratiktest/catalog/task/catlin-validate/0.1/README.md

 * catlin-status contains the final catlin-validate task result Success, Warning or Failure  which will depend on the cumulative output of catlin validate on all tasks
     * Final result will be success if there is no error and no warning for any of the task specified in [inputFile](#inputfile).
     * Final result will be warning if there is no error and a warning for any of the task specified in [inputFile](#inputfile).
-    * Final result will be error if there an error in even one of the tasks specified in [inputFile](#inputfile)
+    * Final result will be failure if there an error in even one of the tasks specified in [inputFile](#inputfile)
     * Output for each catlin validate commmand is stored in [outFile](#outputfile) in [catlin-output](#catlin-output) workspace